 The Iowa Online Advanced Placement Academy (IOAPA) was established in 2001 and is administered by the University of Iowa’s Belin-Blank Center.
 The program provides advanced placement (AP) courses to all high schools in Iowa with an emphasis on small/rural schools.
 IOAPA also provides training for Iowa teachers to deliver AP courses in their home schools and is critical in helping Iowa meet the requirements of the Senior Year plus statute.

 At the beginning of the 21st century, Iowa’s students were limited in opportunities for AP courses and exams because of the large numbers of rural and small schools.
-According to the National Center of Education Statistics, 70% percent of public school districts in Iowa are in rural communities.
-Approximately 42% of all public school districts in the state of Iowa have a K-12 enrollment of 599 or fewer.
+According to the National Center of Education Statistics, half of public-school districts in Iowa are in rural communities.
+Approximately 42% of all public-school districts in the state of Iowa have a K-12 enrollment of 599 or fewer.
 It is not cost effective to offer AP courses in rural and small schools because of too-small class sizes.
 As a result, a culture of knowledge about and appreciation for AP continues to be developed in these schools.

 In response to the inequitable access to AP coursework, the University of Iowa’s Belin-Blank Center for Gifted Education has made a concerted effort since 2001, through the Iowa Online Advanced Placement Academy (IOAPA), to bring AP and advanced learning opportunities to schools throughout Iowa.
 IOAPA has a special focus on serving rural and small schools so that Iowa geography does not determine educational opportunity.

-Salaries and Benefits: Salaries and benefits are estimated at $158,345 for FY 2023.
-This includes costs for 1.3 FTE in addition to graduate assistants who provide support to the program.
+Salaries and Benefits: Salaries and benefits are estimated at $110,379 for FY 2024.
+This includes costs for 1.0 FTE in addition to a graduate assistant who provides support to the program.

-Supplies and Services: In FY 2023 the budget is estimated at $305,271.
-Included in this total is travel, curriculum guides for teachers, pre-AP and post-AP curriculum materials, online course contracts, and expenses for mentors and teacher training institutes.
+Supplies and Services: In FY 2024 the budget is estimated at $353,237.
+Included in this total is travel, curriculum guides for teachers, pre-AP and post-AP curriculum materials, online course contracts, promotion of the program to Iowa schools, and expenses for mentors and teacher training institutes.

-Key to IOAPA activities is the purchase of four online products from Apex Learning and Edhesive, leading providers of digital curriculum for secondary education.
-The company’s comprehensive, standards-based online courses help schools successfully engage all students in rigorous coursework and prepare them for high school graduation and beyond.
+Key to IOAPA activities is the purchase of online products from Edmentum and Project STEM, leading providers of digital curriculum for secondary education.
+The comprehensive, standards-based online courses provided by these companies combined with support from mentors and project support staff help schools successfully engage all students in rigorous coursework and prepare them for high school graduation and beyond.